Pragmatic Objects

 But why "pragmatic" ?
 Would it be saying that object-orientation isn't pragmatic ?

-But the integral concept of OO may be very difficult to achieve.
+However, the integral concept of OO may be very difficult to achieve.
 If you're familiar with Object Thinking or Elegant Objects, you may have some idea of what I'm talking about.
 Reaching purity in OO in the modern world asks for a lot of effort.
 Would it be rewarding to follow that path ?
-Maybe.
-I don't know.
+I can assure you it is.
 But I don't want to scare people away from OO, an already quite obscure concept, and I would like to ease the transition from absence of OO to better OO.

 Last updated